sammy-kablammy/.config/quick_reference/git_quick_reference.md

 when patching, remember to use the 's' option to split hunks into smaller changes.

 note: 'git commit --interactive' also exists.

+# git reset
+this command is basically like `git checkout` but instead of just peeping an older commit, it will move the current branch pointer with you.

 # branches and stuff
 once you have created a new local branch and want to push it to a remote branch,